raydelvecchio/vdb-benchmark/README.md

 # Results
 All the below results are from 100 averaged iterations on a 16GB M2 Macbook Pro *not* plugged into power.
 Pinecone and Weaviate running *remotely* as they would be when starting a new project.
 Chunking and chopping is normalized across all tests (same function used for all tests).
 The same embedding model
-(all-MiniLM-L6-v2) used across all tests as well (except chroma, where default embedding function used).
+(all-MiniLM-L6-v2) used across all tests as well (except chroma, where default embedding function used, but this is actually still all-MiniLM-L6-v2 on the backend per [this](https://docs.trychroma.com/embeddings)).
 ![Memorize One](./results/benchmark_1_Memorize%20One.png)
 ![Memorize Many](./results/benchmark_3_Memorize%20Many.png)
 ![Remember One](./results/benchmark_2_Remember%20One.png)